wouterdebie/homeassistant-addons/datadog/README.md

 ## About

 This add-on runs a datadog agent.
-Simply configure with a valid API key and configure the [Datadog integration](https://www.home-assistant.io/integrations/datadog/) to connect to `6f10207e-datadog`, port 8125.
+Simply configure with a valid API key and configure the [Datadog integration](https://www.home-assistant.io/integrations/datadog/) to connect to the hostname on the add-on info page (e.g. `6f10207e-datadog`), port 8125.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg